Ne1sonLi/Restaurant-Tracker/README.md

 - **Try-next**

 By having these two lists separate from all the restaurants the user can easily locate their favourite restaurants as well as the ones that they have bookmarked as their next place to visit.
-In their favourites list, users will be able to do two things:

-- add a **rating** out of 10
+In their favourites list, users will be able to add a **rating** out of 10
-- write some **comments** about the restaurant

 Overall, this application will help expose its user's to a bunch of different cuisines near the greater Vancouver area and allow them to keep track of what restaurants they enjoyed and which ones to try next.